yezi-qwq/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 - The NIC card should support hardware PTP time stamping.
 - If you are using Intel servers then use only Ice Lake or newer generations.
 In case of AMD use only 4th generation, Genoa or newer.
 - If you try on any other server apart from the above listed, then choose a desktop/server with clock speed higher than 3.0 GHz and `avx512` capabilities.
+- This tutorial gives few instructions for Arm targets, but DU execution on Arm systems is yet not functional.
+This feature is intended to enable experiments and future improvements on Arm systems.

 NICs we have tested so far: